-Student:

-1. Olga's proprietorship earned a net profit of \$95,000 during the year and she withdrew \$70,000 of this profit.
-Olga must report \$70,000 net income from the proprietorship on her individual income tax return (Form 1040).

-2. Rose is a 50% partner in Wren Partnership.
+Student: 1.
+Tomas owns a sole proprietorship, and Lucy is the sole shareholder of a C corporation.
+In the current year both businesses make a net profit of \$60,000.
+Neither business distributes any funds to the owners in the year.
+For the current year, Tomas must report \$60,000 of income on his individual tax return, but Lucy is not required to report any income from the corporation on her individual tax return.
+True False 2.
+Rose is a 50% partner in Wren Partnership.
 During the year, Wren earned net profit of \$100,000 (\$210,000 gross income - \$110,000 operating expenses) and distributed \$20,000 to each partner.
 Rose must report Wren Partnership profit of \$20,000 on her Federal income tax return.
-True False

-3. Rajib is the sole shareholder of Robin Corporation, a calendar year S corporation.
+True False 3.
+Rajib is the sole shareholder of Robin Corporation, a calendar year S corporation.
 Robin earned net profit of \$350,000 (\$520,000 gross income - \$170,000 operating expenses) and distributed \$80,000 to Rajib.
 Rajib must report Robin Corporation profit of \$350,000 on his Federal income tax return.
-True False

-4. Donald owns a 60% interest in a partnership that earned \$230,000 in the current year.
+True False 4.
+Donald owns a 60% interest in a partnership that earned \$230,000 in the current year.
 He also owns 60% of the stock in a C corporation that earned \$230,000 during the year.
 Donald received \$50,000 in distributions from each of the two entities during the year.
 With respect to this information, Donald must report \$188,000 of income on his individual income tax return for the year.
-True False

-5. Quail Corporation is a C corporation with net income of \$300,000 during 2011.
-If Quail paid dividends of \$50,000 to its shareholders, the corporation must pay tax on \$300,000 of net income.
-Shareholders must report the \$50,000 of dividends as income.
-True False

-6. Eagle Company, a partnership, had a short-term capital loss of \$10,000 during the year.
+True False 5.
+Quail Corporation is a C corporation with net income of \$125,000 during the current year.
+If Quail paid dividends of \$25,000 to its shareholders, the corporation must pay tax on \$100,000 of net income.
+Shareholders must report the \$25,000 of dividends as income.
+True False 6.
+Eagle Company, a partnership, had a short-term capital loss of \$10,000 during the year.
 Aaron, who owns 25% of Eagle, will report \$2,500 of Eagle's short-term capital loss on his individual tax return.
 True False

 7. Katherine, the sole shareholder of Purple Corporation, a calendar year C corporation, has the corporation pay her a salary of \$450,000 in the current year.
 The Tax Court has held that \$150,000 represents unreasonable compensation.
 Purple Corporation's taxable income is unaffected by the Tax Court's determination.
-True False

-B. Double taxation of corporate income results because dividend distributions are included in a shareholder's gross income but are not deductible by the corporation.
-True False

-9. Jake, the sole shareholder of Peach Corporation, a C corporation, has the corporation pay him \$100,000.
+True False 8.
+Double taxation of corporate income results because dividend distributions are included in a shareholder's gross income but are not deductible by the corporation.
+True False 9.
+Jake, the sole shareholder of Peach Corporation, a C corporation, has the corporation pay him \$100,000.
 For tax purposes, Jake would prefer to have the payment treated as salary instead of dividend.
-True False

-10. Thrush Corporation files Form 1120, which reports taxable income of \$110,000.
-The corporation's tax is \$26,150.

-11. The corporate marginal tax rates range from 10% to 39%, while the individual marginal tax rates range from 15% to 35%.
-True False

-12. There is no Federal income tax assessed on partnerships (including those formed as LLCs) or S corporations.
-Since all states follow the Federal approach as to entity taxation, state income taxation is a neutral factor in the selection of an entity form.
-True False

-13. Under the "check-the-box" Regulations, a single-member LLC that fails to elect to be to treated as a corporation will be taxed as a sole proprietorship.
-True False

-14. As a general rule, a personal service corporation (PSC) must use a calendar year as its accounting period.
-True False
+True False 10.
+Thrush Corporation files Form 1120, which reports taxable income of \$200,000.
+The corporation's tax is \$56,250.
+True False 11.
+The corporate marginal income tax rates range from 10% to 35%, while the individual marginal income tax rates range from 15% to 39%.
+True False 12.
+Employment taxes apply to all entity forms of operating a business.
+As a result, employment taxes are a neutral factor in selecting the most tax effective form of operating a business.
+True False 13.
+Under the "check-the-box" Regulations, a two-owner LLC that fails to elect to be to treated as a corporation will be taxed as a sole proprietorship.
+True False 14.
+As a general rule, a personal service corporation (PSC) must use a calendar year as its accounting period.

-15. A calendar year C corporation with average annual gross receipts of \$5 million or less must use the cash method of accounting.
-True False

-16. On December 31, 2011, Lavender, Inc., an accrual basis C corporation, accrues a \$90,000 bonus to Barry, its vice president and a 70% shareholder.
-Lavender pays the bonus to Barry, who is a cash basis taxpayer, on March 15, 2012.
-Lavender can deduct the bonus in 2012, the year in which it is included in Barry's gross income.

-17. Unlike individual taxpayers, corporate taxpayers do not receive a preferential tax rate with respect to long-term capital gains.
-True False

-18. Albatross, a C corporation, had \$125,000 net income from operations and a \$10,000 short-term capital loss in 2011.
-Albatross Corporation's taxable income is \$115,000.True False

-19. Owl Corporation, a C corporation, recognizes a gain on the sale of a § 1250 asset in the current year.
-Owl had used the straight-line method for depreciating the realty.
-Some of Owl's gain on the sale of the realty will be treated as depreciation recapture (ordinary income).
-True False

-20. The passive loss rules apply to closely held C corporations and to personal service corporations but not to S corporations.
-True False

-21. Peach Corporation had \$210,000 of active income, \$45,000 of portfolio income, and a \$230,000 passive loss during the year.
-If Peach is a closely held C corporation that is not a PSC, it can deduct \$230,000 of the passive loss in the year.

-22. On December 20, 2011, the directors of Quail Corporation (an accrual basis, calendar year taxpayer) authorized a cash donation of \$5,000 to the American Cancer Society, a qualified charity.
-The payment, which is made on March 15, 2012, may be claimed as a deduction for tax year 2011.
 True False